aliceschulz/PatternAnalysis-2025_Fork/recognition/VQVAE_45324677/README.md

 | num_epochs | 20 | Number of epochs to run the VQVAE training for. | - |
 | num_epochs_pixelCNN | 50 | Number of epochs to run the PixelCNN training for. | - |

-## Description of the Model - VQVAE
+## Description of the Model - VQVAE and PixelCNN

 Overall, a VQVAE aims to address the 'posterior collapse' problem that may occur in traditional Variational Auto-Encoders (VAEs) by allow a learnt representation of discrete embeddings, rather than modelling a continuous latent space [1].
+There are two components to the project overall: the VQVAE, and the PixelCNN which functions as an autoregressive prior to enable image generation [1].

 Each component is as follows: